5 Reasons Why Your Car Might Not Be Starting

 - Cold Weather—A dead battery can be caused simply by cold weather, which can drain a large percentage of your battery’s charge.
 It is best to have an aging battery inspected, serviced, or replaced each year before the winter season becomes severe.

-Reason 3: Failing Alternator
+Starting Problem 3: Failing Alternator

 In terms of vehicle parts and systems that drain your battery’s charge, the alternator is a frequent instigator of this type of issue.
 When your alternator is malfunctioning or failing, your car will depend entirely on your battery.
 This will quickly and severely drain your vehicle’s battery life.

-Reason 4: Starter Issues
+Starting Problem 4: Starter Issues

 Your vehicle’s starting system might be experiencing issues that prevent your car from turning over.
 This issue could be rooted in the wiring, the igniter switch, the starting motor, or any other system issue.
 While determining the exact cause of a starter issue is not easy on your own, a professional can easily diagnose and repair these troubles.
-By repairing your starter,

-Reason 5: Battery Terminal Issues
+Starting Problem 5: Battery Terminal Issues

 Corrosion and debris can build on and around your battery, preventing charge and stopping your vehicle from turning over.
 Your battery terminals might be in need of a cleaning or you might need to replace your battery terminal ends.
 An expert can help you complete these services, which will preserve your battery and keep your car starting in the future.